syncfusion-content/windowsforms-docs/WindowsForms/bannertextprovider/Overview.md

 # Overview

-Syncfusion introduces BannerTextProvider class that provides the ability to display banner text in Editor controls.
+Syncfusion introduces BannerTextProvider class that provides the ability to display watermark in Editor controls.
+It can be used as an information when mapped edit control has empty content.

  ![Overview of BannerTextProvider](Overview_images/overview.png)